dbt-labs/dbt-event-logging/README.md

 ### Adapter support

-This package is currently compatible with dbt's Snowflake, Redshift, and Postgres integrations.
+This package is currently compatible with dbt's BigQuery<sup>1</sup>, Snowflake, Redshift, and Postgres integrations.

+<sup>1</sup> BigQuery support may only work when 1 thread is set in your `profiles.yml` file.
+Anything larger may result in "quota exceeded" errors.

 ### Migration guide